JonFijalkowski/phoebus/JF-Handover.md

 #### Refactoring & Code Cleanup
 - Removing debug messages
-- Adding further documentation, doc blocks for classes and methods
+- Adding further documentation, doc blocks for classes and methods added in the project
 - Renaming `PlotEdit.java` to a more descriptive/relevant name, such as `EditModeHandler.java` or similar

 ### **How can the other requirements / desired features be done, and what challenges may impede them?**